the benefits of healing tears and how crying brings health to our bodies

 caravan sonnet

-And I have learned something very important.
-There is actually health benefits to healing tears.
+There are actually health benefits to healing tears.
 Crying actually helps your body!
 There are times when I will let myself cry for a few minutes over bad news or good news.
 There are times when things are very difficult and I recognize once again the benefit to healing tears.
-I am not saying to spend each and everyday crying all throughout the day, but spending a few moments releasing tears helps our bodies in unique ways.

 You might remember my blog post, the importance of laughter for your health (you can read it here), where I discuss Norman Cousins who implemented "laugh therapy" into his day.
-The amazing healing benefits of laughter are numerous, but I did find it interesting that even Norman Cousins allowed for 10 minutes of crying each day to "release tears and toxins".
+The amazing healing benefits of laughter are numerous, and I am convinced that laughter is the greatest gift.

 So what are these benefits?
 Here are just a few:

-(2) A biochemist and"tear expert" - Dr. William Frey (who works in Minneapolis at the Ramsey Medical Center) found that: "emotional tears shed hormones and other toxins which accumulate during stress".
+2. A biochemist and "tear expert" - Dr. William Frey (who works in Minneapolis at the Ramsey Medical Center) found that: "emotional tears shed hormones and other toxins which accumulate during stress"

-(3) Crying stimulates the production of endorphins.
+3. Crying stimulates the production of endorphins.

-(5) Stephen Sideroff, who is a clinical psychologist at UCLA (and who is also the director of the Raoul Wallenberg Institute of Ethics) says that "crying activates the body in a healthy way".
+5. Stephen Sideroff, who is a clinical psychologist at UCLA (and who is also the director of the Raoul Wallenberg Institute of Ethics) says that "crying activates the body in a healthy way".

-(7) Suppressing your tears can actually irritate and contribute to additional health problems that are caused by stress.
+7. Suppressing your tears can actually irritate and contribute to additional health problems that are caused by stress.
 The Japanese culture believes in this so much that they now have "crying clubs".
 The premise is that having a time to cry will actually benefit and improve your health.
 (Considering Japan is known to be one of the "healthiest" countries in the world this is a fascinating concept!)

 Have a wonderful Thursday y'all!